rudra-sett/super-secret-swag/README.md

 - MBTA
 - EEA

+# To run the app
+In the terminal
+- npm install
+- npm run dev

 ## Front-end
 The front-end of the base application is located in this repository.
 To edit the user interface explore the /src/components and /src/pages/chatbot folders.